 MBNEP initiated a reorganization of the Management Conference in 2006.
 The structure was revised to better provide a mix of Policy Makers (both public and private), Implementers (both public and private), and Grassroots (community groups and citizens) to ensure expanding support for CCMP implementation and identification and engagement of emerging issues related to CCMP objectives.
 The ultimate goal is an increased ability to function as a community capacity builder and provide improved public services in the environmental area to our coastal communities.
-The Mobile Bay NEP Management Conference now consists of four main committees: Community Action Committee, Community Resources Committee, Government Networks Committee, and Project Implementation Committee.
+The Mobile Bay NEP Management Conference now consists of six main committees: Community Action e, Community Resources, Government Networks, Science Advisory, Business Resources and Project Implementation Committees.

-- The Community Action Committee is composed of representatives of environmental grassroots organizations who work together to network, share information, develop issues, and provides cooperative training. - The Business Resources Committee brings together a balance of interested community leaders from industry, business, environmental services, fishing, tourism and other professional fields to identify commonalities among sectors to resolve coastal issues that impact their interests and develop resources and funding. - The Government Networks Committee is made up of State agency heads, regional government administrators, and local officials of the target area to more effectively communicate local needs. - The Project Implementation Committee includes representatives of resource management agencies and organizations that undertake projects related to CCMP objectives and goals. - The Science Advisory Committee includes experts from the various scientific disciplines who provide insights and a sound basis to be used by the other committees in their decision making processes. - The Finance Committee includes community leaders that are committed to assisting non-Federal matching dollars to implement activities of the CCMP. - The Executive Committee is made up of representatives from each of the four main committees, EPA, the Science Advisory Committee, the Finance Committee and three at-large members develops policies on issues and funding, reviews/approves work plans and budgets, evaluates the performance of the Director, and sets financial goals.
+- The Community Action Committee is composed of representatives of environmental grassroots organizations who work together to network, share information, develop issues, and provides cooperative training. - The Business Resources Committee brings together a balance of interested community leaders from industry, business, environmental services, fishing, tourism and other professional fields to identify commonalities among sectors to resolve coastal issues that impact their interests and develop resources and funding.

+- The Government Networks Committee is made up of State agency heads, regional government administrators, and local officials of the target area to more effectively communicate local needs. - The Project Implementation Committee includes representatives of resource management agencies and organizations that undertake projects related to CCMP objectives and goals. - The Science Advisory Committee includes experts from the various scientific disciplines who provide insights and a sound basis to be used by the other committees in their decision-making processes. - Community Resources Committee is made up of regional and local non-profit organizations who are able to provide training, advocacy and educational opportunities to community members and grassroots groups. - The Finance Committee includes community leaders that are committed to assisting non-Federal matching dollars to implement activities of the CCMP. - The Executive Committee is made up of representatives from each of the four main committees, EPA, the Science Advisory Committee, the Finance Committee and three at-large members develops policies on issues and funding, reviews/approves work plans and budgets, evaluates the performance of the Director, and sets financial goals.